Who we are

 - Flatpack Board Trustee

-- National Lottery Heritage Fund £100k — Paths You Walk
+- The National Lottery Heritage Fund £100k, Paths You Walk

-- 2014 Year Zero: Black Country Film — archive footage, interviews, fictional sequences
+- 2014 Year Zero: Black Country Film, archive, interviews, fiction

 Our people